secinthenet/crypto-guide/README.md

-# Secure cryptocurrency management
+# Cryptocoins management guide

 > ⚠️ **NOTE**: WIP.

 ## Goals

--   Serve as a guide for secure storage and transacting of cryptocurrencies.
+-   Serve as a guide for secure storage and transacting of cryptocoins.
 -   Avoid any novelty.
 It's basically bits and pieces from the web, organized in a way that I personally find clear.
 -   Use simple, clear, and succinct language.